 In the meantime, the overland coach arrived, bringing with it, the superintendent of the road.
 Hearing of the assault and finding Slade writhing in mortal agony, he ordered that Jules be immediately arrested and executed.
 The men then built an improvised gallows and marched Beni to the site.
 Though they tried three times to hang the shooter, Jules didn’t die.
 The superintendent then ordered Beni to leave the country or be hanged by an informal court.
 Beni immediately fled to Denver and then farther west.

-In the meantime, a Pony Express rider galloped 175 miles to Fort Laramie, Wyoming to fetch a military surgeon.
+A Pony Express rider then galloped 175 miles to Fort Laramie, Wyoming to fetch a military surgeon.
 The doctor arrived a day or two later, probably astonished to find Jack Slade still alive, and removed the pistol balls from Slade’s body.
-When Slade had recovered enough to travel, the Central Overland Company transported him almost 1000 miles by stagecoach and rail to St. Louis, Missouri, where skilled surgeons removed most of the buckshot from his body.
+When Slade had recovered enough to travel, the Central Overland Company transported him almost 1,000 miles by stagecoach and rail to St. Louis, Missouri, where skilled surgeons removed most of the buckshot from his body.

 Amazingly, Slade was able to return to work in June.
 By that time, Beni had disappeared.
 But it was not yet over.